redhat-developer/odo/docs/proposals/improved-schema-for-services.md

         "type": "string"
       },
       "labelSelector": {
-        "description": "A label selector is a label query over a set of resources.
-The result of matchLabels and matchExpressions are ANDed.
-An empty label selector matches all objects.
-A null label selector matches no objects.", "type": "object",
+        "type": "object",
         "properties": {
           "matchExpressions": {
-            "description": "matchExpressions is a list of label selector requirements.
-The requirements are ANDed.", "type": "array",
+            "type": "array",
             "items": {
-              "description": "A label selector requirement is a selector that contains values, a key, and an operator that relates the key and values.", "type": "object",
+              "type": "object",
               "required": [
                 "key",